Incorporating Prior Knowledge into Neural Networks through an Implicit Composite Kernel: Experimental Results of Random Fourier Features

-\subsubsection{Synthetic Data}
+\subsection{Synthetic Data}

-We use the same toy data set where each data point $\boldsymbol{x} = \left\{ x^{(1)}, x^{(2)}, x^{(3)} \right\}$ contains 3 sources of information as described in Appendix \ref{appx:F}.
-Also, we use the same types of kernels as those in ICK\emph{y} as discussed in Appendix \ref{appx:F}.
+We use the same toy data set where each data point $\boldsymbol{x} = \left\{ x^{(1)}, x^{(2)}, x^{(3)} \right\}$ contains 3 sources of information as described in Section \ref{sec:5.1.2}.
+Also, we use the same types of kernels as those in ICK\emph{y}.
 The only difference here is that we use RFF instead of Nystr\"{o}m method to transform the kernel matrix into the latent space in ICK\emph{r} framework.

-The results are displayed in Figure \ref{fig:D1}.
-It can be observed that when we add in only the side information $x^{(2)}$ along with the \emph{exponential sine squared} kernel, both the correlation and the predictive performance are improved (though not as good as the results from ICK\emph{y} as shown in Figure \ref{fig:C1}).
+The results are displayed in Figure \ref{fig:C1}.
+It can be observed that when we add in only the side information $x^{(2)}$ along with the \emph{exponential sine squared} kernel, both the correlation and the predictive performance are improved (though not as good as the results from ICK\emph{y} as shown in Figure \ref{fig:9}).
 However, after we further include $x^{(3)}$ with the \emph{RBF} kernel, we realize that the parameters of ICK\emph{r} become very hard to optimize and it fails to make valid predictions and starts to guess randomly around zero.

-\subsubsection{Remote Sensing Data}
+\subsection{Remote Sensing Data}

 We also try ICK\emph{r} on the \emph{forecasting} task using the remote sensing data (see Section \ref{sec:5.2}) and compare the results with those from ICK\emph{y}.
 Each data point $\boldsymbol{x} = \{x, t\}$ contains a satellite image $x$ as the high-dimensional information and its corresponding timestamp $t$ as the low-dimensional information.
 The satellite images are processed with a two-layer CNN and the timestamps are processed with an \emph{exponential-sine-squared} kernel with a period of $T = 365$ (days).
-As can be observed from Figure \ref{fig:D2}, ICK\emph{r} yields much higher error compared to ICK\emph{y}.
+As can be observed from Figure \ref{fig:C2}, ICK\emph{r} yields much higher error compared to ICK\emph{y}.